Carbfix/carbfix.dat/README.md

-# carbfix.dat - Stapafell branch
+# carbfix.dat - amm branch
 The carbfix.dat thermodynamic database for the [PHREEQC](https://wwwbrr.cr.usgs.gov/projects/GWC_coupled/phreeqc/) geochemical modelling software.

 This database is built upon the [core10.dat](https://github.com/MarcNeveu/IcyDwarf/) database, which is in turn based on the llnl.dat database shipped with PHREEQC.